 When you take some time to experience a little art or entertainment, you’ll find that your creative juices really start to flow.
-Not only will you enjoy yourself, you’ll also massage your creative muscles and come away with fresh inspiration for your creative writing.
+Not only will you enjoy yourself, you’ll also massage your creative muscles and come away with fresh writing inspiration for your own projects.

 Art Begets Art

 Haven’t you heard?
 Creativity is contagious.
 The more you expose yourself to it, the more creative you’ll become.
-Here are five tips to keep the breeding grounds for creative writing fertile:
+Here are five tips to keep the breeding grounds for writing inspiration fertile: